tmikkonen/discourse-hide-full-names/README.md

 A [Discourse](https://github.com/discourse/discourse) plugin to hide full names from bots/spiders and guest (i.e. non-logged) users in individual posts.

+# NOTE!
+This plugin does not work anymore.

 ### Usage

 Install and enable along with